shayanzargari/OFDM-Received-Signal-Analysis-Tool/README.md

 ---

-### **OFDM Core Functions**
 ### **OFDM Processing Functions**
 - **`calOFDMSymParams.m`**
-  - Estimate the number of OFDM symbols using lags corresponding to the autocorrelation of the received OFDM signal.
+  - Estimates the number of OFDM symbols using lags from the autocorrelation of the received OFDM signal.
-  - Calculate cyclic prefix (CP) length based on the length of the received OFDM signal, number of OFDM symbols, and FFT size.
+  - Calculates the cyclic prefix (CP) length based on the received OFDM signal length, number of OFDM symbols, and FFT size.

 - **`removeCyclicPrefix.m`**
-  - Removes the cyclic prefix from the received OFDM signal for each OFDM.
+  - Removes the cyclic prefix from each OFDM symbol in the received signal.

 - **`processFFT.m`**
-  - Transforms the OFDM signal from the time domain to the frequency domain using FFT.
+  - Converts the OFDM signal from the time domain to the frequency domain using FFT.

+- **`reorderData.m`**
+  - Processes FFT output to retain only occupied subcarriers by removing virtual subcarriers and reordering the data.
+  - Extracts active subcarriers from the lower and upper spectrum, combines them into one signal, and removes unused subcarriers for better organization.

+---

+### **Signal Analysis Functions**
+- **`estSNRandModulation.m`**
+  - Estimates the signal-to-noise ratio (SNR) for soft decoding and identifies the modulation scheme and order.
+  - **Method**: Uses autocorrelation to calculate SNR by measuring the signal peak and noise floor.
+Determines modulation type (e.g., PSK, QAM) by clustering signal amplitudes and mapping cluster counts.

+- **`autoCorrAnalyze.m`**
+  - Performs autocorrelation on the received signal to detect peaks for cyclic prefix boundary estimation.
+  - **Method**: Computes normalized autocorrelation, detects peaks exceeding a threshold, and extracts corresponding lags, which are used in `calOFDMSymParams.m`.

+- **`calSignalBW.m`**
+  - Computes the bandwidth of a signal based on its Power Spectral Density (PSD) and user-defined criteria.
+  - **Method**: Evaluates bandwidth using threshold levels, -3 dB range, or occupied bandwidth containing a specified fraction of total power.

+- **`estSubSpc.m`**
+  - Estimates the subcarrier spacing in an OFDM system.
+  - **Method**: Detects frequency peaks in the PSD, calculates pairwise frequency differences, and estimates spacing using either the mean or k-means clustering approach.

 - **`freqAnalyzer.m`**
   - Analyzes the frequency components of an OFDM signal for spectrum visualization.
-  - It uses FFT-based spectral analysis to calculate and visualize the power spectral density (PSD).
+  - **Method**: Uses FFT-based spectral analysis to calculate and visualize the PSD.

-- **`calSignalBW.m`**
-  - Computes the bandwidth of a signal based on its Power Spectral Density (PSD) and user-defined criteria.
-  - **Bandwidth Calculation Types**:
-    - **`threshold`**: Identifies signal regions exceeding a threshold fraction of the maximum PSD.
-    - **`3dB`**: Computes bandwidth where the PSD is within -3 dB of its maximum value.
-    - **`OBW`**: Determines Occupied Bandwidth containing a specified percentage (e.g., 99%) of total signal power.

 ---

-### **Signal Analysis Functions**
+### **Detection Functions**
-14. **`estSNRandModulation.m`**
-    - Estimates the Signal-to-Noise Ratio (SNR) and determines the modulation scheme.
-    - **Output:** Estimated SNR and modulation type.

-15. **`autoCorrAnalyze.m`**
-    - Performs autocorrelation analysis on the received signal to estimate synchronization and detect cyclic prefix boundaries.

-16. **`reorderData.m`**
-    - Reorders the received data to correct subcarrier mapping.
+- **`optDetector.m`**
+  - Optimally detects received symbols using hard or soft demodulation.
+  - **Method**: Maps received signals to the nearest constellation points (hard demodulation) or calculates LLRs (soft demodulation) for decoding.

-17. **`softDemod.m`**
+- **`softDemod.m`**
-    - Implements soft demodulation for advanced decoding techniques.
+  - Performs soft demodulation by calculating log-likelihood ratios (LLRs) for each bit in the received symbols.

-18. **`optDetector.m`**
-    - Optimizes signal detection to reduce errors.
-    - **Output:** Detected symbols.

-19. **`findMinDis.m`**
-    - Computes the minimum distance between received symbols and the ideal constellation points.
+  - **Method**: Computes LLRs based on the Euclidean distance between received symbols and constellation points, using Gray or natural coding.
-    - **Output:** Decoded symbols with minimized errors.

-20. **`RxSignalOFDM.mat`**
-    - A sample dataset for testing and validating the OFDM receiver.
+- **`findMinDis.m`**
+  - Finds the nearest symbol in the constellation set based on the minimum distance criterion.
+  - **Method**: Computes the Euclidean distance between the received signal and all constellation points to identify the closest match.

 ---

-### **Visualization and User Interface**
-21. **`OFDMToolGUI.m`**
-    - A graphical user interface (GUI) for visualizing OFDM system parameters and results.

-22. **`estSubSpc.m`**
-    - Estimates the subcarrier spacing of the OFDM system.

-23. **`initializeParameters.m`**
-    - Initializes system parameters for simulation (e.g., FFT size, subcarrier allocation, cyclic prefix length, and modulation order).

----

 ## **Getting Started**

 ### **Requirements**
-- MATLAB (R2021b or later is recommended)
+- MATLAB (R2022b or later recommended)
 - Signal Processing Toolbox (optional for advanced analysis)

 ### **Running the Simulation**